 \begin{assumption}[Regular RKHS] There is some constant $M > 0$ such that

-In this case, we call this RKHS (together with the underlying distribution $\mu$) is regular. \end{assumption}
+In this case, we call such an RKHS (together with the underlying distribution $\mu$) regular. \end{assumption}

-It is obvious that if the eigenfunctions are uniformly bounded, that is, $\sup_{x \in \caX}\abs{e_{m,l}(x)}^2 \leq M$, then the RKHS is regular.
-Moreover, there are some more cases that the RKHS is regular, so we believe that it is a rather general assumption.
+It is immediate that if the eigenfunctions are uniformly bounded, that is, $\sup_{x \in \caX}\abs{e_{m,l}(x)}^2 \leq M$, then the RKHS is regular.
+Moreover, there are broader settings in which the RKHS is regular, so we believe that it is a rather general assumption.

 \begin{example}[Shift-invariant periodic kernels] Let $\caX = \bbT^d = [-\pi,\pi)^d$ be the $d$-dimensional torus and $\mu$ be the uniform measure on $\bbT^d$.
 Consider a shift-invariant kernel satisfying $k(x,y) = h(x-y)$, where $h$ is a function defined on $\bbT^d$.
-Then, it is easy to show that the Fourier basis $\{ \phi_{\bm{m}} = e^{i\ang{\bm{m},x}},~ m \in \bbZ^d \}$ gives an orthonormal set of eigenfunctions of $T$.
+Then, it is easy to show that the Fourier basis $\{ \phi_{\bm{m}} = e^{i\ang{\bm{m},x}},~ \bm{m} \in \bbZ^d \}$ gives an orthonormal set of eigenfunctions of $T$.
 Consequently, it is regular since the basis is uniformly bounded.
 Moreover, if the corresponding eigenvalues satisfy $\lambda_{\bm{m}} \asymp (1+\norm{\bm{m}}_2^2)^{-\alpha}$, then the corresponding RKHS is $\caH \cong H^{\alpha}(\bbT^d)$, the Sobolev space on $\bbT^d$, and also $[\caH]^s \cong H^{s \alpha}(\bbT^d)$. \end{example}